 2> allowedCG-List, if configured, includes the configured grant index associated to the UL grant; and

+2> allowedPHY-PriorityIndex, if configured, includes the priority index (as specified in clause 9 of TS 38.213 [6]) associated to the dynamic UL grant; and

+2> allowedHARQ-DRX-LCP, if configured, includes the HARQ DRX-LCP mode for the HARQ process associated to the UL grant.

+Editor’s note: Restriction “Does not apply if the HARQ process associated to dynamic UL grant is not configured with a DRX-LCP mode.” to be included in RRC field description

+Editor’s note: Working Assumption: It is up to NW implementation to properly configure allowedHARQ-DRX-LCP or allowedCG-List for a LCH (e.g. to avoid conflicting configuration) (Comeback if we find a problem in the implementation in the spec)

-2> allowedPHY-PriorityIndex, if configured, includes the priority index (as specified in clause 9 of TS 38.213 [6]) associated to the dynamic UL grant.NOTE: The Subcarrier Spacing index, PUSCH transmission duration, Cell information, and priority index are included in Uplink transmission information received from lower layers for the corresponding scheduled uplink transmission.
+NOTE: The Subcarrier Spacing index, PUSCH transmission duration, Cell information, and priority index are included in Uplink transmission information received from lower layers for the corresponding scheduled uplink transmission.

 5.4.3.1.3 Allocation of resources